-To calculate your storage needs, you should identify the number of TB of data needed per day, week, month, and year; and then add the ingestion rates of all data sources.
+To calculate your storage needs, determine the number of TB of data per day, week, month, and year; and then add the ingestion rates of all data sources.

 It makes sense to identify storage requirements for the short-, medium-, and long-term.